Summer is here now, so it is time for annual species of cicadas. See which types of cicadas are in your area.

 If you experienced Brood X stragglers this spring, it’s not to late report the location where you saw them to Cicadas @ UCONN (formerly Magicicada.org).
 In the Ohio area, send your cicada photos of Mount St. Joseph University.

 Other updates can be found in the comments.

 What’s the deal with these amazing insects?

 This year “precursors” to Brood X are emerging or will emerge in small to large numbers in D.C., Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York (Long Island), North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.
-Magicicada.org has the most up-to-date map from Brood X.
+Cicadas @ UCONN (formerly Magicicada.org) has the most up-to-date map from Brood X.

 Note: because of the significant number of cicadas emerging ahead of time, this might be an acceleration event.
 Periodical cicada accelerations occur when a significant group of an established brood emerge in years ahead of the main brood, and sometimes the accelerated group is able to reproduce and create what is essentially a new brood.
 Brood VI was likely part of Brood X at one point of time1.
 We’ll have to see if the Brood X stragglers are able to survive predation, and reproduce in significant numbers to sustain future populations.
 They are certainly trying.